tomacorp/edgemicscope/README.md

 Program to display a microphone waveform on the display of the AdaFruit EDGE badge.

-Created at the Hack-a-day Superconference 2019.
+code_simple.py - as written at the Hack-a-day Superconference 2019.

+code.py - more functionality.
+It uses the buttons to adjust the waveform.

 A hardware modification is required to see the microphone output.
 This change can be done with jumper wires in the connector holes: